 MELISSA – Hurting to Healing with Melissa

-Melissa has put together a series of support programs discussing her experiences leaving the Jehovah’s Witness religion after being raised in the Watchtower.
-Her “Hurting to Healing” broadcasts offer hope to those going through the process of leaving Jehovah’s Witnesses and reaching loved-ones still involved in this religion.
+For several years, Melissa shared her experiences leaving the Jehovah’s Witness religion after being raised in the Watchtower in her “Hurting to Healing” broadcasts on BlogtalkRadio.com’s Healing X Outreach channel.
+These programs offer hope to those going through the process of leaving Jehovah’s Witnesses and reaching loved-ones still involved in this religion.

 My growing years in the Midwest were spent as a 3rd generation Jehovah’s Witness, but not in the traditional sense you would think.
 When my mother became one of Jehovah’s Witnesses in her early 30’s.
 She introduced ‘the truth’ to her birth parents and siblings, and so most of my relatives on her side are Jehovah’s Witnesses.
 My father tried to conform to the teaching and ways of the sect but never could agree.
 He passed away in 1998.

 I came along after my mother had been diagnosed with a tumor back in 1973 but was later re-diagnosed as pregnant with me, the last of her six children.
 As that fateful year of 1975 approached, I began life in a Jehovah’s Witness family as the only girl among five brothers.
 I continued in the teaching of the Watchtower Society until I was disfellowshipped at age 18 for fornication and refusing to leave my baby’s father.
 I felt guilty and was told I wasn’t “sorry” enough to be reinstated.
 Reproved and put out, paralyzed in a complete state of rejection, it was then that I died but yet was awakening to the fact that my entire life was a lie.